 Table of Contents

-In Wireshark Lua can be used to write dissectors, taps, and capture file readers and writers.
+Lua is a powerful light-weight programming language designed for extending applications.
+Wireshark contains an embedded Lua 5.2 interpreter which can be used to write dissectors, taps, and capture file readers and writers.

 Wireshark’s Lua interpreter starts by loading a file named

 Wireshark’s global configuration directory.

 default.
 To disable Lua scripts, set the enable_lua variable to false.

 Wireshark 2.6 and earlier enabled or disabled Lua scripts using

 the variable disable_lua (deprecated).
 If both enable_lua and

 The command line option -X lua_script:file.lua can also be used to load specific Lua scripts.